-- Where else in a sentence might you expect to find a capital letter?
+- Ask 'where else in a sentence might you expect to find a capital letter?'
 Brainstorm and list as many of these words as possible (between 10 and 20).

-- What are proper nouns?
-(Answer: proper nouns are the names of particular people, places, days of the week, etc.)
+What are proper nouns?
+(Answer: proper nouns are the names of particular people, places, days of the week and so on.)